jwiedeman/AtariLearner/README.md

 `--checkpoint-dir` to pick the output folder, `--checkpoint-interval` to control the cadence (in seconds), and `--max-checkpoint-snapshots` to choose how many timestamped snapshots are retained alongside the rolling `latest.pt` file.
+If a previous run left a checkpoint in place the agent will automatically reuse it so that training can continue from the last session.
+Pass `--fresh-agent` when you explicitly want to start from scratch and train a new model instead of loading the saved weights.

 ---